 Background

-This is a trial run using peeled carrots leftover from the Ginger Bug project.
+This is a trial run using peeled carrots leftover from the Carrot Bug project.
 A small amount of salt was added to have them release a little bit of moisture before being vacuum-sealed and chilled in preparation for inoculation.

 Carrot Charcuterie